ory/docs/docs/oathkeeper/pipeline/error.md

 handlers and we will add more as the project progresses.

-A error handler can be configured to match on certain conditions, for example, it is possible to configure the `json` error handler to only be executed if the HTTP Header `Accept` contains `application/json`.
+A error handler can be configured to match on certain conditions, for example, it's possible to configure the `json` error handler to only be executed if the HTTP Header `Accept` contains `application/json`.

 Each error handler has two keys: